nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 ### Configuring the "ams" module

-Defining the following macros, by setting parameters that are provided to the C compiler (for example, -DNOEXPAT or -DAMS_INDUSTRIAL), will alter the functionality of AMS as noted below.
+The following options in the `configure` script will alter the functionality of AMS as noted below.

-`NOEXPAT`
+`--with-expat`

-Setting this option adapts AMS to expect MIB information to be presented to it in "amsrc" syntax (see the amsrc(5) man page) rather than in XML syntax (as described in the amsxml(5) man page), normally because the expat XML interpretation system is not installed.
-Note that the default syntax for AMS MIB information is now amsrc syntax so the -DNOEXPAT switch is rarely needed.
+Setting this option adapts AMS to expect MIB information to be presented to it in XML syntax (see the amsxml(5) man page) rather than in "amsrc" syntax (as described in the amsrc(5) man page).

-`AMS_INDUSTRIAL`
+This option requires the Expat XML parser library.

+`--enable-ams-industrial`

 Setting this option adapts AMS to an "industrial" rather than safety-critical model for memory management.
-By default, the memory acquired for message transmission and reception buffers in AMS is allocated from limited ION working memory, which is fixed at ION start-up time; this limits the rate at which AMS messages may be originated and acquired.
-When -DAMS_INDUSTRIAL is set at compile time, the memory acquired for message transmission and reception buffers in AMS is allocated from system memory, using the familiar malloc() and free() functions; this enables much higher message traffic rates on machines with abundant system memory where flight software constraints on dynamic system memory allocation are not applicable.
+By default, the memory acquired for message transmission and reception buffers in AMS is allocated from limited ION working memory, which is fixed at ION start-up time;
+this limits the rate at which AMS messages may be originated and acquired.
+When the `--enable-ams-industrial` option is used, the memory acquired for message transmission and reception buffers in AMS is allocated from system memory, using the familiar malloc() and free() functions;
+this enables much higher message traffic rates on machines with abundant system memory where flight software constraints on dynamic system memory allocation are not applicable.

 ### Configuring the "cfdp" module